 Drug dealers and drug users, as well as pimps and prostitutes (duh), can be found in the red-light districts.
 Such places are often close to train stations.
-If you are traveling with family and children, be careful when strolling around any city or town center or outside train stations.
+When traveling with family and children, be careful when strolling around any city or town center or outside train stations.
 For more info on this, see our page on the dangers of Germany.

 Like in most European countries, prostitution is legal in Germany.
 There are several red-light districts and regulated brothels that pay taxes.
 Local authorities implement limits and laws on prostitution on a local level.
 They are liable to fines and custody if they do not comply with these regulations.

-So these are some crucial things to keep in mind when planning a trip to Germany.
-Now let us learn where to go in Germany to see the best of the county.
+So these are some crucial things to remember when planning a trip to Germany.
+Now let us learn where to go in Germany to see the best of the country.

 Hamburg is another prominent city in Northern Germany, situated on the banks of the River Elbe.
 You can get to Hamburg from Berlin by train or plane.
-From the airport, you can take U-Bahn (metro) to the city.
+You can take the U-Bahn (metro) from the airport to the city.
 This port city has a perfect blend of modern and historical architecture.
 It’s also where the Beatles got famous – I know!
 Not the UK, not the US, but Hamburg!

 Depending on the part of the city you are in, you can book the hotel near the city center, Hamburg Christmas market, main train station, Fischmarkt, or Schanzeiertel.

 Rostock has four historical gates and several churches, including St. Petri Church, Nikolai Church, and St. Mary’s Church.
-If you are visiting Rostock in mid-August, be a part of the Hanse Sail Festival.
+If you are visiting Rostock in mid-August, join the Hanse Sail Festival.
 It is a maritime festival where you can see the largest congregation of conventional sailing ships.